-THEREFORE BE IT RESOLVED, that the Historic Preservation Commission hereby confirms the nomination and initiates designation of 171 San Marcos Avenue, Assessor's Block 2882, Lot 035 as an Article 10 Landmark pursuant to Article 10 of the Planning Code.
+THEREFORE BE IT RESOLVED, that the Historic Preservation Commission hereby recommends to the Board of Supervisors approval of landmark designation of 171 San Marcos Avenue, Assessor's Block 2882, Lot 035 pursuant to Article 10 of the Planning Code.

-I hereby certify that the foregoing Resolution was adopted by the Historic Preservation Commission at its meeting on July 15, 2015.
+I hereby certify that the foregoing Resolution was adopted by the Historic Preservation Commission at its meeting on October 7, 2015.